DionTech/laravel-extended-scheduler/README.md

     $expression = $event->rexpression; //something like "0 * * * 1-5"
     $description = $event->description; //something like "new \App\Jobs\TestJob"
 ```

+## make a command active / inactive

+Each ScheduledCommand can be set to inactive / active by its property 'is_active'.
+the default value is false, so you must explicitly activate the command to be recognized
+in the laravel scheduler.

+## add description / notices to the command

+Each ScheduledCommand have a property 'description', where you can save additional notices if needed.

 # NextSteps